We have recently updated our website.

 A new route of the Bibbulmun Track is established using the seasonal sandbar.
 This route runs along Ocean Beach Rd and crosses the Wilson Inlet Sandbar, then proceeds eastward along the Nullaki Peninsula to join the existing Bibbulmun Track.
 The new route is approximately 9.5km.
 Download the map for this new route.
 Note the route is shown in red on the adjacent map.

 Note that this route is only suitable when the sandbar is formed and there is no flow at the inlet mouth.
-As at 28/2/24 while the sandbar is formed, crossing at high tide and/or in high wave conditions walkers will likely get their feet wet.
+As at 1/1/24 while the sandbar is breached (water is flowing), crossing at low tide and in calm conditions may be possible.

 Contact the DBCA Albany District on (08) 9842 4500 for any updates for the Wilson Inlet sandbar.